Making Tax Digital 2021 – What to expect

 In the Chancellors’ Spending Review of November 2020, £146 million was provided to extend the roll-out and operation of the MTD programme for VAT for businesses below the threshold, landlords with income over £10,000 and income tax self assessments.

-Here is what 2021 has in store for MTD and why you should act now to prepare your business.
+Here is what 2021 (and beyond) has in store for MTD and why you should act now to prepare your business.

 When coronavirus hit the UK in March, HMRC made a prompt decision to push back the deadline from April 2020 to April 2021.
 IR35 reforms for the private sector were also delayed until 6 April 2021 to help protect UK businesses during this challenging time.